-Did Tax Day come a little quickly for you this year?
+Is tax day coming a little quickly for you this year?
 If so, you can file for a free extension on your taxes.
-Filing an extension gives you until October 15th to file your tax return.
-It’s important to know that while anyone can file for a tax extension, you are still required to pay any taxes to the government by April 15th, even if you filed for a tax deadline extension.
-You will need to pay a minimum of 90% of your total tax bill to avoid late fees or penalties.
+Filing an extension gives you until Oct.
+17, 2022 (usually Oct.
+15) to file your tax return.
+It’s important to know that even if you file for a tax extension, you are still required to pay a minimum of 90% of your total tax bill by April 18, 2022 (usually April 15) to avoid late fees or penalties.
 If you are expecting a refund, there are no fees or penalties for filing your return late.
-This makes sense – the government is in a hurry to get your money, but not in a hurry to give it back!

 Tax Deadline Extension for Deployed Military Members

 When is your tax return due if you were deployed?
-If you are or were deployed, your tax return deadline is determined by taking into account the start and end date of your deployment, and doing a little simple math.
+If you are or were deployed, your tax return deadline is determined by taking into account the start and end dates of your deployment and doing a little simple math.

-Let’s begin with your deploy start date.
-You count the number of days to the normal tax filing deadline (normally April 15th unless it falls on a holiday or weekend; then the next business day).
-Take this number, then add 180 days.
-This is the total number of days you have until your tax return is due.
-You add this number to your redeployment date; this gives you your tax return due date.
+Let’s begin with your deployment start date.
+Count the number of days until the normal tax filing deadline (normally April 15, or the next business day if it falls on a holiday or weekend, as it does in 2022).
+Take this number, and add 180 days.
+Add this number of days to your redeployment date to find your tax return due date.

-Let’s look at a simple example: Let’s say you deployed on April 1, 2014 and the tax return deadline is April 15th.
-This gives you 15 days.
-Add this to 180 for a total of 195.
-You have 195 days from the day you redeploy to your non-combat zone role.
-If you returned on October 1, 2014 your 2013 tax return would be due April 15, 2015.
-This is coincidentally the same day as your 2014 tax return is due.
+Let’s look at a simple example: Let’s say you deploy on April 3, 2022, and the 2021 tax return deadline is April 18.
+There are 15 days before the deadline.
+Add this to 180 for a total of 195 days from your redeployment date (when you return home) to file your taxes.
+So, if you return Oct.
+1, 2022, your 2021 tax return would be due May 15, 2023 (because May 14 is a Sunday).

 You will have until the new due date to file your tax return and make any payments without penalties or interest.
-If you are owed money, you may actually be entitled to an interest payment from the IRS, provided you file your tax return by your new deadline.
+If you are owed a refund, you may actually be entitled to an interest payment from the IRS, provided you file your tax return by your new deadline.

-Tax Extensions Can Be Added on Top of Each Other
+Tax Extensions Can Be Stacked on Top of Each Other

 Military service outside a combat zone is considered to be performed in a combat zone if: